 If you don’t measure it, it won’t happen.
 If you don’t measure sales performance, it won’t happen.
-And if you don’t measure process, measuring results instead, good luck!
+And if you don’t measure process, choosing to measure results instead, good luck!
 Measuring process is King, measuring results is vanity.

 How do you measure sales success?

 If you don’t measure process, and frequently so, you are flying blind.
 And what do I mean by process?
 Selling is a game of numbers.
 That very reason validates the reason why it is important to measure sales performance.
-The number of prospects (potential buyers) every sales person presents to, how often he does that, how many buy and how many of those make repeat purchases help track progress towards goals and prepare for future growth.
+The number of prospects (potential buyers) every sales person presents to, how often he does that, quality and quantity, how many buy and how many of those make repeat purchases help track progress towards goals and prepare for future growth.
 For the individual sales person, his team, and the company.
-The outcome of these metrics is results, and you can’t control that.
+The outcome of these metrics is results; and you can’t control an outcome, only what leads to it.
 In any case it’s too late to tweak anything by then.

 Why you should measure sales performance